 Halton Region, the Town of Milton, and Conservation Halton have been invited to participate in the Government Review Team to provide comment and input on technical information that would be produced by James Dick Construction Limited.

-The Ministry of Northern Development, Mines, Resources and Forestry have confirmed the Aggregate Resources Act process is now on hold, awaiting the outcome of the environmental assessment process.
+The Ministry of Natural Resources and Forestry have confirmed the Aggregate Resources Act process is now on hold, awaiting the outcome of the environmental assessment process.
 The environmental assessment has not yet been launched by James Dick Construction Limited.
 Updates will be provided should the project status change.

 The staff contact for this project is: